mbernal-git/mbernal-git/README.md

 3. trivia id generator

 4. Adding a new option to play a custom trivia by inputting trivia id in the splash screen
-5.

-#### Requests / Bug

-1. Clear cache on reset to fetch new and new trivia